 Once you’ve got the location down, think about what the property has to offer.

 Before you buy, ask yourself what you’d want if you were a tenant.
 Remember that most tenants don’t plan on staying somewhere forever, and don’t have the same attachment to the property as a live-in owner.

-“There are definitely things that tenants look for when they’re choosing a property,” says Grace.
+“There are definitely things that tenants look for when they’re choosing a property,” says Monika.
 “A nice kitchen and bathroom are a huge plus.
 But as long as it’s fairly modern and presents well, there’s no need to go overboard.
 Air conditioning and good heating are practically mandatory these days.
 Nobody wants to shiver through a Canberra winter!"

 Complexes with a swimming pool or a gym are also in high demand since they give tenants access to extra amenities without the upkeep.
-“Parking is an increasingly important consideration,” adds Grace.
+“Parking is an increasingly important consideration,” adds Monika.
 “A lot of people rent as a couple and own two cars, but their apartment might have only one parking spot, or none at all, so it’s an important aspect to consider.”